abigpotostew/metatrons_grove/README.md

+#Metatron's Grove#
-Mic Input responsive visualizer for Metatron's Grove Theme Camp at Burning Man '13
+A collection of processing sketches for Metatron's Grove theme camp at Burning Man '13

+##Contents:##
-Indices for each vertex of this cube:
+[ ] Mic Input responsive visualizer for Metatron's Grove Theme Camp at Burning Man '13 Indices for each vertex of this cube:

 ```
 		12